alexandergall/snabb-snmp-subagent/README.md

 agentXSocket  tcp6:[::1]:705
 ```

-Each subagent also requires a confguration file containing the line
+Each subagent also requires a configuration file containing the line

 ```
 agentXSocket  tcp6:[::1]:705